 The Pit was a room under the main HQ where failed vigiles would be sent to serve out their term going over the endless amount of security footage the AI decided needed a human decision.
 The chances of making the wrong call were high, and too many of those, would get you a missio ignominiosa – meaning you’d be thrown out of the vigiles with nothing and little chance of getting any decent employment anywhere, ever.
 The idea of a future life as a nightclub bouncer in one of the shadier suburbs did not fill Dai with a warm fuzzy feeling.

 In the lift back to the main office he had time to contemplate the implications.
-Bryn must have seen his mood, because the decanus wisely said nothing when Dai gestured to him to follow and the two of them made their way to the plush reception room where important people from Rome could be properly accommodated and entertained.
+Bryn must have seen his mood, because the decanus wisely said nothing when Dai gestured to him to follow.
+The two of them made their way to the plush reception room where important people from Rome could be properly accommodated and entertained.
 Dai ignored all protocols and strode in, then stopped so fast Bryn pushed into him and he heard the decanus swear under his breath.
 But Dai barely noticed because he had just realised that this was going to be worse than he could ever have imagined.
 This wasn’t a woman, it was a little boy in leather trews and bristling with weapons.

 Part III will be here next Sunday.
 If you can’t wait to find out what happens next you can snag the full novella here.